 Best Stretch Mark Prevention Cream during Pregnancy

-Most popular home remedies that claim to prevent the stretch marks- olive oil, almond oil, or cocoa cutter has consistently failed to significantly lower the incidence of stretch marks when tested.
+Most popular home remedies that claim to prevent stretch marks- olive oil, almond oil, or cocoa cutter has consistently failed to significantly lower the incidence of stretch marks when tested.

 A randomized double-blinded study published in 2008 showed no difference in stretch marks development between pregnant women who applied cocoa butter lotion daily from 16 weeks to their delivery compared to those who did not (9).

 A randomized clinical study published in 2011 showed no effect of daily application of olive oil without massage on the abdomen on appearance or prevention of stretch marks compared to the control group (10).

 In another research study, bitter almond oil with massage and without massage was tested on 141 pregnant women.
 And they found that there wasn’t a significant difference in frequency of stretch marks between women who applied Bitter almond oil without massage vs control group.
 However, pregnant women who applied Bitter almond oil WITH massage saw less frequency of stretch marks compared to other groups (11).